 East Stour, near Gillingham

-All are welcome to attend this presentation of the results of the south Dorset Transect surveys, Wider Countryside project, casual, website and garden records in 2023 and the resulting trends in butterfly numbers.
-Please come along if you might also be interested in helping with any sort of butterfly recording in 2024 or joining in several of the butterfly counting walks.
-After a presentation on the county and Purbeck results for 2023, attendees are encouraged to contribute to the meeting by way of a short presentation on their experiences or with pictures.
+All are welcome to attend this presentation of the results of the north Dorset Transect surveys, Wider Countryside project, casual, website and garden records in 2024 and the resulting trends in butterfly numbers.
+Please come along if you might also be interested in helping with butterfly recording in 2025 or signing up for any of the butterfly counting walks.
+Members are welcome to contribute to the meeting by way of a short presentation on their experiences or with pictures.
 Please contact the organiser in advance if you wish to do so.
+The programme includes presentations: Seb Elwood - Species Recovery Project in Dorset Jack Oughton - Recording Dorset's moths Photos and videos from members.
+Refreshments will be available and contributions of cake and biscuits will be welcome.